dsebastien/midnightLightV2/README.md

 Check out the current [TODO list](TODO.md)

 ## Features
+* mobile first and responsive design
-* awesome build based on Gulp, a gazillion plugins and some automagic stuff
+* awesome build based on Gulp, a ton of automagic stuff
 * all the yet-to-be-implemented features :)

 ## Installation